-- 1. Military flight time experience may be accepted as meeting the requirements of rule 61.203(4) if the pilot produces their pilot log book for assessment by Aspeq and the logbook provides evidence that the pilot has accumulated the minimum flight time experience specified in the rule and detailed in AC61-5 for a CPL(H). - 2.
+- 1. Military flight time experience may be accepted as meeting the requirements of rule 61.203(4) if the pilot produces their pilot logbook for assessment by Aspeq and the logbook provides evidence that the pilot has accumulated the minimum flight time experience specified in the rule and detailed in AC61-5 for a CPL(H). - 2.
 The examination pass results gained by a NZDF pilot who has successfully completed the NZDF ground and flight training for helicopters will be accepted as approved equivalents to the written examinations required by rule 61.203(6) for the issue of a CPL(H) except for the required Air Law written examination. - 3.
 NZDF pilots are not required to meet the requirements in: - rule 61.203(2) to hold a current private pilot licence; and - rule 61.203(7) to successfully demonstrate competence in a flight test. - 4.
-A CPL holder may not exercise the privileges of the licence until a CPL(H) BFR or an operational competency demonstration has been completed by a Part 119 organisation, or to exercise any lower licence privilege, the RPL/PPL(H) Biennial Flight Review (BFR) has been completed.
+A CPL holder may not exercise the privileges of the licence until a CPL(H) BFR or an operational competency demonstration has been completed by a Part 119 organisation, or to exercise any lower licence privilege, the PPL(H) Biennial Flight Review (BFR) has been completed. - 5.
+A type rating must be held on a helicopter on the NZ civil aircraft register.